simongray/datalinguist/README.md

 > _<a name="maven"><sup>††</sup></a> Stanford can sometimes be bit slow when it comes to uploading more recent versions of CoreNLP to Maven Central._

 ## How to use
+> If you just want to get going quick, refer to the [deps.edn example project](https://github.com/simongray/datalinguist-example).

 DataLinguist has a very simple API for executing various NLP operations.
 To perform any language processing task you will generally need to **1.** build an annotation pipeline, **2.** annotate some text, **3.** extract some of these annotations for analysis, and (optionally) **4.** datafy the annotations for more idiomatic use in Clojure.

 ### 1. Building an annotation pipeline